Challenging today's fast-moving plastic consumerism.

 IDEATION & Design vision

 I wanted to add an emotional value to the razor, and chose to use form and material to do so.
-Not only would it be aesthetically pleasing, but the user would be more likely to take care of their razor and keeping it for longer, improving the sustainability of the product life cycle.
+Not only would it be aesthetically pleasing, but the user would be more likely to take care of their razor and keep it for longer, improving the sustainability of the product life cycle.
 I looked to brands like HAY and MUJI for inspiration.

 Material Selection & life cycle